truenas/middleware/docs/userguide/index.rst

 `nologin(8) <http://www.freebsd.org/cgi/man.cgi?query=nologin>`_.
 For security reasons, and to prevent breakage of system services, you should not modify the system accounts.

-To create a user account, click the Add New User button to open the screen shown in Figure 4.2b.
-Some settings are only available in Advanced Mode.
-To see these settings, either click the Advanced Mode button or configure the system to always display these settings by checking the box "Show advanced fields by default" in :menuselection:`System --> Advanced`.
+To create a user account, click the "Add New User" button to open the screen shown in Figure 4.2b.
+Some settings are only available in "Advanced Mode".
+To see these settings, either click the "Advanced Mode" button or configure the system to always display these settings by checking the box "Show advanced fields by default" in :menuselection:`System --> Advanced`.
 Table 4.2a summarizes the options which are available when you create or modify a user account.

 **Figure 4.2b: Adding or Editing a User Account**